shl3vi/SL.OnPremise.JenkinsPlugin/src/test/cases/MavenIntegration/6_Dont_inject_Sealights_plugin_if_already_injected_in_pluginManagement/Readme.txt

-In this test a pom exists with Sealights already declared in plugin.
+In this test a pom exists with Sealights already declared in PluginManagement tag.
 The test should verify that:
-1. We don't add the Sealights plugin.
+1. We don't add the Sealights plugin and do not save the pom (actual.xml file isn't created).